Denver Guide

 Types of Tournaments

 • USAP Sanctioned: Official tournaments with USAP ratings impact.
-Require USAP membership.
+Require USAP membership ($50/year).
+Points count toward national rankings.

-• Club Championships: Internal tournaments at facilities like Epic Pickleball Club.
+• Club Championships: Internal tournaments at facilities like Epic Pickleball Club, Club Greenwood, and The Picklr locations.

 Where to Find Denver Tournaments